BackupTheBerlios/solipsis-svn/branches/_test_/README.txt

 Q: How do I run solipsis?
 A: You just need to run navigator.py or navigator.exe and to create a new node (File - New Node (Ctrl+N)).
 The navigator will automatically connects on it.

-Q: What is a node?
+Q: What is a node? blabla
 A: A node is an entity of the solipsis virtual world.
 Thanks to the Solipsis protocol, it ensures that the entity is directly connected with its virtual neighbors.

 Q: What is a navigator?